 Before you begin, lower the LCD brightness to the minimum.
 This gives you a better idea of the brightness of your image and stops you being blinded five minutes every time you look at the screen!

-Take a test shot to verify that you are using the correct settings, that the focus is on the stars and that the composition works.
+Take a test shot to verify that you are using the correct camera settings for stars, that the focus is on the stars and that the composition works.
 Next, decide whether you want to obtain star trails or star dots (and the Milky Way).

-Next, make sure that you have turned off any long exposure noise reduction.
+Next, make sure that you have turned off any long exposures noise reduction.
 Your battery must be fully charged and your memory card empty with enough space to record plenty of images.